-Dr. Davis is a proud alumna of Temple University, where she earned a bachelor of science in nursing and doctor of podiatric medicine.
-She also earned a PhD from Drexel University, a master of science in nursing from the University of Pennsylvania and a bachelor of arts from Wellesley College.
+Dr. Davis is a proud Temple graduate, where she earned a BS in nursing as well as DPM from the School of Podiatric Medicine.
+She also earned a PhD from Drexel University, an MS in nursing from the University of Pennsylvania, and a BA from Wellesley College.